 - Fees will be collected to enable students to write seven (7) ICDL examinations.

-- Should a student's academic performance decline considerably during their term just prior to any work term, the college reserves the right to withdraw the student from the upcoming work term.
+- Academic eligibility for a co-op work term is based on the term that occurs two terms prior to any work term.
+Should a student's academic performance decline considerably (including cumulative missed courses) during the term just prior to any work term, the college reserves the right to withdraw the student from the upcoming work term.

 Tuition & Fees

 Domestic fees are currently unavailable; please check back at a later time.

 International fee details for the 2018-2019 year are listed below.
 Fees for the next academic year are unavailable at this time.
 Books and supplies are additional.